 My Finnish roommate wanted to make a short trip up the side of the glacier before turning back.
 He was leaving the mountains that day, having already spent a week here.
 We agreed to meet somewhere later along the trail.

-The trail would take me around the right side of the lake, crossing 2 ice sheets to get to the glacier in the middle of the photo below.
+The trail would take me around the right side of the lake, crossing 2 ice sheets to get to the glacier in the middle of the photo on the right.
 From there, the trail continued up a narrow rocky ridge to the right side of the glacier, the top of which was totally covered by clouds at that moment.

 Crossing the first ice sheet, the second one hidden behind the rocks after the ice sheet.
 By the time I was near the first, my friend was already way beyond me.
 He waited for me at the end of it though, just to make sure I could cross it safely.
 It was slippery, and sliding down wouldn’t be nice as they ended with a few meters drop onto the icy waters/ rocky ground.
 We originally thought we needed to go around the ice sheets, but footprints on the ice indicated a possible path that had been recently used.